 Your interview goal is three-fold: You need to show fit; demonstrate your communications and interpersonal skills; and inform the school about recent achievements.
 Let’s look more closely at each one.

-1. Show fit.
-During your interview, your interview will be assessing your fit for the program.
-To demonstrate this elusive fit factor, you’ll need to think about how your educational and professional background, as well as your post-MBA career goals, mesh with the school’s mission, strengths, methodology, and career opportunities.
+- Show fit.
+During your interview, your interviewer will be assessing your fit for the program.
+To demonstrate this fit, you’ll need to think about how your educational and professional background, as well as your post-MBA career goals, mesh with the school’s mission, strengths, methodology, and career opportunities.
 And remember, fit is not simply calculated as an algorithmic formula; you need to demonstrate how your personality and passions as an individual will be compatible with the program.

-3. Inform the interviewer about recent achievements.
+- Inform the interviewer about recent achievements.
 For example, did you get a promotion at work?
-Earn an A in Micro-econ?
+Earn an A in Micro Econ?
 Did you retake the GMAT?
 Immerse yourself in a new community service project?
 Take on a new leadership role?
 Updating your interviewer of these new developments will demonstrate your commitment to strengthening your profile and your ambitions to grow and learn as an individual.

 STEP 3: Know the school.

-You can’t very well demonstrate your fit with your target program if you don’t know what your target program stands for – what it values, what its strengths are, its teaching method, etc.
+You can’t very well demonstrate your fit with your target program if you don’t know what your target program stands for – what it values, what its strengths are, what teaching method it uses, etc.

 Regarding values: All programs are going to emphasize values like leadership, innovation, and teamwork, but some programs will emphasize certain values more than others, or in specific nuanced ways.
 So what you need to do is first understand those nuanced values and then explain how you share those same values.